-The Executive Management Compensation and Succession Committee met seven times in 2013.
-In 2013, the Executive Management Compensation and Succession Committee was comprised of Joseph M. Ambrose (Chairman), David J. Downey, V.B.
-Leister, Jr. (effective July 2013) and August C. Meyer, Jr., each of whom is an "independent" director as defined by NASDAQ listing requirements, an "outside" director pursuant to Section 162(m) of the Internal Revenue Code and a "non-employee" director under Section 16 of the Exchange Act.
-We expect that each current member of the Executive Management Compensation and Succession Committee will serve throughout 2014.
+The Executive Management Compensation and Succession Committee met nine times in 2015.
+In 2015, the Executive Management Compensation and Succession Committee was comprised of Joseph M. Ambrose (Chairman), David J. Downey, V.B.
+Leister, Jr. and August C. Meyer, Jr., each of whom is an "independent" director as defined by NASDAQ listing requirements and Rule 10C-1 under the Exchange Act, an "outside" director pursuant to Section 162(m) of the Internal Revenue Code and a "non-employee" director under Section 16 of the Exchange Act.
+We expect that each current member of the Executive Management Compensation and Succession Committee will serve throughout 2016.
 The Executive Management and Succession Committee charter is available at our website at www.busey.com under "Investor Relations."